MewsSystems/gitbook-connector-api/use-cases/event-management.md

 *Note that currently, attaching a company to a bill must be done manually in Mews PMS.
 If being able to do the same via API is important to your solution, please consider addiing your vote to [this feature request](https://feedback.mews.com/forums/932131-mews-open-api/suggestions/43041963-attach-company-id-to-bills)*

 ### Managing group reservations with availability blocks

 Availability blocks are used for reserving a certain portion of category availability in Mews for a specific group of reservations, as well as the subsequent management of reservations that are created in Mews for such groups.

 #### Creating availability blocks

 First call [Add availability blocks](../operations/services.md#add-availability-blocks) to add a new block object with the relevant parameters.
 Note the `AvailabilityBlockId`, which is used as the unique identifier throughout Mews.
+There is no expectation to create availability blocks and allocate inventory in Mews straight away for events in the early stages (e.g. tentative) of a sales cycle.
+It is up to the integration partner to decide at which stage of an event order to block inventory in Mews.

 #### Allocating inventory to the availability block